vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 In addition to specifying the `rerankerId` as `272725718` at query time, you also specify a `diversity bias` range between `0.0` and `1.0`.
 Values closer to `1.0` optimize for the most diverse results.
+This setting is only available with the MMR Reranker.

 ```json
 "rerankingConfig": {